 All students are required to go through the institution's assessment process.
-Students may be exempt from the assessment test if they provide official composite score of at least 15 on the ACT, a combined score on reading and math of at least 700 on the SAT, or proof of successful completion of a minimum of 36.0 quarter hours or 24.0 semester hours of earned college credit at an accredited postsecondary institution.
-As part of the enrollment process, assessment testing is required for students entering degree programs.
-Enrollees take the SLE assessment.
+Students may be exempt from the assessment test if they provide an official composite score of at least 15 on the ACT, a combined score on reading and math of at least 700 on the SAT, or proof of successful completion of a minimum of 36.0 quarter hours or 24.0 semester hours of earned college credit at an accredited postsecondary institution.
+As part of the enrollment process, enrollees take the SLE assessment.
 If a student scores 12 or more, the student will proceed with standard coursework.
 If a student scores 9 to 11, it is recommended that the student attends math tutoring.
 If the score is 8 or below, it is recommended that the student attends tutoring to strengthen his/her skills in both English and Math.